A black Lab Pitbull mix is simply a cross between a black Labrador Retriever and one of the 5 common pitbull breeds.

 If you have young children at home or other pets, make sure to socialize your puppy well with children and other animals.

-Particularly other dogs, as many pitbull breeds were bred to be aggressive to other dogs and animals when they were first used as fighting animals.
+Particularly other dogs.
+Many pitbull breeds were bred to be aggressive to other dogs and animals when they were first used as fighting animals.

 Black Lab Pitbull Mix General Appearance